 How to use the pH strips

 1. Cut a 1-inch segment off of the test strip roll.

-2. Spit saliva (not the thick stuff :)) into a cup or even just into a dry sink or bathroom counter.
+2. Spit saliva (not the thick, mucusy stuff 🙂 ) into a cup or small dish, or even just into a dry sink or onto a bathroom counter.

-3. Place one end of the pH test strip into the saliva until it becomes saturated (1 to 2 seconds is generally sufficient)
+3. Place one end of the pH test strip into the saliva until it becomes saturated (1 to 2 seconds is generally sufficient).

-4. Immediately compare the color of the wet strip to the color chart on the test kit
+4. Immediately compare the color of the wet strip against the color chart on the test kit.

-5. Record the morning pH so you can track your progress of shifting your oral pH over time.
+5. Record the pH so you can track your progress of shifting your oral pH over time.

 We have created a free simple yet powerful pH tracking tool to serve as a record for you to use.

-In this way, you can track your morning saliva pH and take notes how various foods, stress levels, and other factors impact your saliva pH.
+In this way, you can track your morning saliva pH.
+Then, you can take notes about how various foods, stress levels, and other factors impact your saliva pH throughout the day.

-Using a powerful feedback tool like our saliva pH tracker provides an excellent way to assist you along your path to optimal oral health.
+Using a feedback tool like our saliva pH tracker is a powerful way to assist you along your path to optimal oral health.

 Also, if you’re ready to take your oral health to the next level and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE resource guide, “How to Remineralize Your Teeth”